ColinsCoding/emc-test-runner/README.md

 setup, and trace acquisition) and verifying end-to-end connectivity using a simple test script.
 This establishes the foundation for later automation, logging, and GUI development.

+## If you get lost
+If you get lost or make mistakes, don't worry!
+You can always return to the baseline state of the project by checking out the `day1-baseline` Git branch.
+You can always return to this baseline state with:

+git checkout day1-baseline